AU-ENVS-PhD/.github/profile/README.md

 ## Latex Learning Resources
 - [Learn LaTeX in 30 minutes](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes): Useful link if you have never used latex before.
-- [Marking changes in pdf](https://www.overleaf.com/learn/latex/Articles/Using_Latexdiff_For_Marking_Changes_To_Tex_Documents): this is the most important thing to learn when you're reply to reviewers and would like to mark changes in pdf automatically!
+- [Marking changes in pdf](https://www.overleaf.com/learn/latex/Articles/Using_Latexdiff_For_Marking_Changes_To_Tex_Documents): this is the most important thing to learn when you're replying to reviewers and would like to mark changes in pdf automatically!

 ## Latex
 Different journals have different requirements.
 Below are some latex packages/commands and tools that may be helpful to your writing!